Nursing is one of the fine arts; I had almost said the finest of fine arts. – Florence Nightingale

 So, who are they – these people that make invasive procedures more bearable than they have a right to be?

-Those who make our lives pleasant as possible during hospital stays are struggling, and the profession worries inadequate patient care, poor patient experience and a stressed-out workforce are the results.
+Those who make our lives as pleasant as possible during hospital stays are struggling, and the profession worries that inadequate patient care, poor patient experience, and a stressed-out workforce are the results.

 Among healthcare’s mitigating measures against nurse burnout is a turn to technology.